kartonfarkas/api_docs/source/suite/emails/sending_test.rst

      - Can contain multiple email addresses separated by ‘;’
    * - filter_id
      - int
-     - ID of the filter the emails will be sent to
+     - ID of the segment the emails will be sent to
      -
    * - contactlist_id
      - int